How to Start a Tech Company in Uganda A Practical Guide (2026)

 Minimum Viable Product.

-- Angels: Kampala Angel Investment Network (KAIN).
+- Kampala Angel Investment Network (KAIN).

 1. Do I need a co-founder?